oroinc/documentation/crm/user_guide_roles/marketing_tools/marketing_lists.rst

   - **Dynamic** lists are updated as soon as any changes have taken place in the system.

-  - **On demand** lists will be updated only following the user request (`refresh the grid <user-guide-ui-components-grid-action-buttons>` in the View page of the Marketing List record)."
+  - **On demand** lists will be updated only following the user request (:ref:`refresh the grid <user-guide-ui-components-grid-action-buttons>` in the View page of the Marketing List record)."
   "**Owner**","Limits the list of users that can manage the marketing list to the users,  whose :ref:`roles <user-guide-user-management-permissions>` allow managing marketing lists of the owner (e.g. the owner, members of the same business unit, system administrator, etc.)."

-Optional field **Description** can be filled with free text to help you and other users to understand the purpose or peculiarities of the list in the future.
+Optional field **Description** can be filled with free text to help you and other users understand the purpose or peculiarities of the list in the future.

-Custom fields may be added subject to specific business-needs.
+Custom fields may be added subject to specific business needs.

 .. image:: ../img/marketing/list_general_details_ex.png